Gigabit Ethernet: 1000BASE-T1

 IEEE 802.3 standardized 1000BASE-T1 in IEEE Std 802.3bp-2016.
 It defines Gigabit Ethernet over a single twisted pair for automotive and industrial applications.
 It includes cable specifications for 15 meters (type A) or 40 meters (type B) reach.
 The transmission is done using PAM-3 at 750 MBd.

 1000BASE-TX

-The Telecommunications Industry Association (TIA) created and promoted a standard similar to 1000BASE-T that was simpler to implement, calling it 1000BASE-TX (TIA/EIA-854).
+In 2001, the Telecommunications Industry Association (TIA) created and promoted a standard similar to 1000BASE-T that was simpler to implement, calling it 1000BASE-TX (TIA/EIA-854).
 The simplified design would have, in theory, reduced the cost of the required electronics by only using four unidirectional pairs (two pairs TX and two pairs RX) instead of four bidirectional pairs.
-However, this solution has been a commercial failure, likely due to the required Category 6 cabling and the rapidly falling cost of 1000BASE-T products.

 1000BASE-CX

 802.3z-1998 CL39 standardized 1000BASE-CX is an initial standard for Gigabit Ethernet connections with maximum distances of 25 meters using balanced shielded twisted pair and either DE-9 or 8P8C connector (with a pinout different from 1000BASE-T).
 The short segment length is due to a very high signal transmission rate.
 Although it is still used for specific applications where cabling is done by IT professionals, for instance, the IBM BladeCenter uses 1000BASE-CX for the Ethernet connections between the blade servers and the switch modules, 1000BASE-T has succeeded it for general copper wiring use.